 In August 2018, the FASB issued new guidance requiring an entity in a hosting arrangement that is a service contract to follow the guidance for internal-use software to determine which implementation costs should be capitalized as an asset and which costs should be expensed.
 The guidance also requires the entity to amortize the capitalized implementation costs of a hosting arrangement over the term of the arrangement.
 This guidance is effective January 1, 2020, however, early adoption is permitted.
 This guidance can be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-The Company is currently evaluating the timing and impact of adoption of this guidance and has not yet determined the effect on its consolidated financial statements.
+The Company has substantially completed its analysis and does not expect the adoption of this new guidance to have a material impact on its consolidated financial statements.